Pariosternarchus

-Pariosternarchus amazonensis is a little-known species of weakly electric knifefish in the family Apteronotidae, and the only member of its genus.
+Pariosternarchus is a monospecific genus of freshwater ray-finned fish belonging to the family Apteronotidae, the ghost knifefishes, the only species in the genus is Pariosternarchus amazonensis.
 It is found in the main channel of the Amazon River in Brazil and Peru, likely near the bottom in deep, fast-moving water.
 This species is characterized by a wide head with a flat bottom, and very large sensory canals along the lower jaw.
 Like several other knifefishes found in deep river channels, it has reduced eyes, scales, and body pigmentation.

 Taxonomy

 Ichthyologists James S. Albert and William G.R.
 Crampton described P. amazonensis in 2006, in the scientific journal Ichthyological Exploration of Freshwaters; the type specimen is a 12.1 cm long fish caught near the municipality of Alvarães in the Brazilian state of Amazonas.
 The authors coined for it the new genus Pariosternarchus, from the Greek pario ("cheek", referring to the wide head), and sternon + archos ("chest" + "rectum", a commonly used name for apteronotids that refers to the anterior position of the urogenital opening).
 From morphological similarities, P. amazonensis is thought to belong to the navajini, an informal taxonomic group of apteronotids adapted to fast-flowing, large rivers, with the genus Sternarchella being its closest relatives.